-The api-root resource contains general information about the API Root, such as a human-readable title and description, the TAXII versions it supports, and the maximum size (max\content\length) of the content body it will accept in a PUT or POST request.
+The api-root resource contains general information about the API Root, such as a human-readable title and description, the TAXII versions it supports, and the maximum size (max_content_length) of the content body it will accept in a PUT or POST request.

-Property Name Туре Description title (required) string A human readable plain text name used to identify this API instance. description (optional) string A human readable plain text description for this API Root. versions (required) list of type string The list of TAXII versions that this API Root is compatible with.
+Property Name Туре Description --------------- ------ ------------- title (required) string A human readable plain text name used to identify this API instance. description (optional) string A human readable plain text description for this API Root. versions (required) list of type string The list of TAXII versions that this API Root is compatible with.
 The values listed in this property MUST match the media types defined in Section 1.6.8.1 and MUST include the optional version parameter.
-A value of "application/taxii+json;version=2.1" MUST be included in this list to indicate conformance with this specification. max_content_length (required) integer The maximum size of the request body in octets (8-bit bytes) that the server can support.
+A value of "application/taxii+json; version=2.1" MUST be included in this list to indicate conformance with this specification. max_content_length (required) integer The maximum size of the request body in octets (8-bit bytes) that the server can support.
+The value of the max_content_length MUST be a positive integer greater than zero.
 This applies to requests only and is determined by the server.
 Requests with total body length values smaller than this value MUST NOT result in an HTTP 413 (Request Entity Too Large) response.
 If for example, the server supported 100 MB of data, the value for this property would be determined by 10010241024 which equals 104,857,600.
+This property contains useful information for the client when it POSTs requests to the Add Objects endpoint.